codycarroll/Intro-DS-S24/README.md

 - Communicate results using R markdown
 - Formulate data-driven hypotheses using exploratory data analysis and introductory model building techniques

+## Course Tenets:

+When in doubt, rely on the following:
+- Put the work in & ask for help when stuck.
+- Ask questions before spiraling.
+- When confused, work with a partner & zoom into details.
+- When you understand, teach others & zoom out to debrief.
+- Use common sense whenever possible.

 ## Course Overview

 ### Assessment